 4. Wilhelm Stenhammar (1871 – 1927)

 Wilhelm was a pianist, for 16 years he was working as a chief conductor and Artistic Director of the Gothenburg Symphony.
-In the age 56, he died of a stroke.
+At the age of 56, he died of a stroke.

 5. Joonas Kokkonen (1921 – 1996)

 This composer created a bridge between Sibelius and modern contemporary music traditions.
-After an era of Sibelius, musicians were becoming more and more brave in creating various forms, using minor and diminished intervals in combination with experimental percussion.
+After an era of Sibelius, musicians were becoming braver and braver in creating various forms, using minor and diminished intervals in combination with experimental percussion.
 This composer had written The Last Temptations opera which was widely played all around the world.

 Another famous piece is Symphony number 4.
-This piece has incredibly changing dynamics in combination with tiny melody played by a flute.
-The strong association of severe Nordic sea comes up to a listener’s imagination creating a picture of tragic, uncompromising and inpatient world.
-This is a great allegory to stormy waves which create chaos and can destroy ships or seashore towns bringing impatience to human souls.
+This piece has incredibly changing dynamics in combination with a tiny melody played by a flute.
+The strong association of severe Nordic sea comes up to a listener’s imagination creating a picture of a tragic, uncompromising, and inpatient world.
+This is a great allegory to stormy waves that create chaos and can destroy ships or seashore towns bringing impatience to human souls.
 This is not hard to plumb.
-Attentive listener always notices the tiny flute melody which represents calmness, silence, and steadiness of the world under the stormy water.
+The attentive listener always notices the tiny flute melody which represents calmness, silence, and steadiness of the world under the stormy water.
 It means that the Symphony has plenty of meanings and that is the reason for its popularity.

 Joonas was originally from Finland.
 He studied in already renamed Sibelius Academy but most of the achievements he reached due to self-education.
-Besides being a talented composer, he also became a head of Society of Finnish Composers to improve educational systems and programs.
+Besides being a talented composer, he also became the head of the Society of Finnish Composers to improve educational systems and programs.